kosshi-net/scuep/README.md

 ## WIP!! - Rewrite branch
 This is a near full rewrite of scuep.
 Largest differences to legacy brach:
-- Entierly custom multithreaded audio backend using libavcodec (ffmpeg)
+- Custom multithreaded audio backend using libavcodec (ffmpeg)
+    - Supports gapless playback (where formats allow)
+	- Unprocessed audio, compatibility (resampling) relegated to sound server
-- Heavy use of SQLite as a metadata cache
+- SQLite as a metadata cache
 	- Import and storage is far more robust and much faster than before
 	- Instant cold start
 - Much nicer modular design